mr-narender/Adriatico-Tours/README.md

 - *About Section*: This section is meant to briefly inform the customer about who we are and also convince them to choose to Learn more to potentially explore more about the company and build a certain level of trust.
 - *Most popular destinations*: If the user happens to know preferred holiday destination, this section will serve as an opportunity to make an easy booking.
 - *Why Choose Us*:  Main company facts that will server as trust builder and a section colour that will instantly grab users' attention.
 The goal here is to get the user to find more about our experience and expertise to assure them they are in safe hands.
 - *Our partners & testimonials sections* - Each of the sections will provide the feeling of trust for new & potential consumers.
-Including partners, logo could indicate that we are working with prestige companies to ensure the best holidays possible.
-Testimonials section, however, shows user perspective of the service and experience they received from us, and mostly enables users to empathize with those who left the reviews
+Including partners, the logo could indicate that we are working with prestige companies to ensure the best holidays possible.
+Testimonials section, however, shows user perspective of the service and experience they received from us and mostly enables users to empathize with those who left the reviews

 <ins>*Our Company*</ins>

 Our Company page is divided into three sections:

-- *Hero Section*: This section inform the users about the company in the greater details and is propped with a cacthy image of Croatian National Park Plitvice.
+- *Hero Section*: This section informs the users about the company in the greater details and is propped with a catchy image of Croatian National Park Plitvice.
 - *How it works*: This section is meant to present a seamless process user has to take to make a booking with us and everything that goes into it.
-- *FAQ's*: Lastly, faq's section will consist of some of the most common questions users can ask to avoid them reaching out and potentially saving resources for the company.
+- *FAQ's*: Lastly, faq's section will consist of some of the most common questions users can ask to avoid them from reaching out and potentially saving resources for the company.

 <ins>*Contact Us*</ins>

-The Contact Us page is divided into 2 sections:
+The Contact Us page is divided into two sections:

 - *Hero image & form section*: the form consist of 5 main fields and opportunity for the users to raise any questions and queries they might have.
 When the form is submitted the "Message Sent" section appears on the screen for three seconds to inform, the user submission was successful.
 The form is also directly sent to the email address and correctly pulling all the fields user input.
-- *Company location*": in case user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.
+- *Company location*": in case the user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.

 <ins>*City Page*</ins>

-The City Page is divided into 4 sections
+The City Page is divided into four sections

 - **Hero Section**: each city (8 in total) has three images which are presented with the slideshow.
 - **City Intro**: this section servers as a good reference to city history and some interesting facts which can grab users attention and alleviate holiday decision.